GlenKPeterson/Paguro/README.md

 - As of 2014-03-08, all major areas of functionality were covered by unit tests.

 #Change Log
+2015-08-23 version 0.9.12 Removed `Transformable<T> filter(Function1<? super T,Boolean> predicate)`.
+See reasons in the "Out of Scope" section below.

 2015-08-13 version 0.9.11: Added `RangeOfInt` class as an efficient (in both time and memory) implementation of `List<Integer>`.
 If you want to compare a `RangeOfInt` to generic `List<Integer>`, use `RangeOfInt.LIST_EQUATOR` so that the hashCodes will be compatible.